Neurodiversity assessments

 If you wish to have an FNDA, below are some organisations and individuals who conduct FNDAs in the local area.
 Please note the University is not responsible for the process or outcome of a private assessment and we do not intend to make specific recommendations for any organisation or individual.
 This assessment is arranged between you and the assessor you choose, costs will vary but you should expect to pay between £350 and £600.

 If you are in financial hardship due to unforeseen circumstances since starting your course you may be eligible to apply to the University Hardship Fund.
-You will need to prove you are in financial hardship over the academic year, and costs of an FNDA can be included within your wider Hardship application.
+But please note that you cannot specifically apply to the Hardship Fund to fund a private FNDA assessment.

 Please be aware that you should have had a routine eye test within the last two years before attending an FNDA.